What is targeted grazing and how does it work?

 Targeted grazing is the application of a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or landscape goals.
 It is also known as “conservation grazing,” or “prescribed grazing.”
+The controlled and monitored nature of targeted grazing separates it from the over-grazing that has, ironically, acquired a reputation for environmental damage in some parts of the world.

 What will the goats eat?